-- Your monthly mortgage payment – including principal, interest, taxes and insurance – has to be a minimum of $50 lower after the refinance than it was before.
+- Your total monthly mortgage payment must be a minimum of $50 lower after the refinance than it was before.

 As part of the Streamline-Assist option, no credit check is required and no special ratios are calculated, so it can be easier to qualify.
 Income isn’t a factor.
 Additionally, no appraisal or inspection is necessary if you haven’t received a subsidy.
-Finally, things like escrow fees and other closing costs can be included in the loan amount to reduce or eliminate upfront fees.
+Finally, things like escrow fees and other closing costs can be included in the loan to create a no-closing cost refinancing.

 USDA Standard Streamline

-A standard USDA Streamline is a bit harder to qualify for the nice Streamline-Assist refinance, but it still may be a good option.
+A standard USDA Streamline is a bit harder to qualify for than a Streamline-Assist refinance, but it still may be a good option.
 Let’s go over the qualifications: